Panopticon-Project/panopticon-admin/CONTRIBUTING.md

 #### Why are APTs and Nation States separate?

 Because attribution is rarely one hundred per cent provable.
-The Nation State repos will link to the APTs its strongly believed they sponsor and vice versa.
+The nation state repos will link to the APTs its strongly believed they sponsor and vice versa.
+Nation state repos will also cover things that are specific to the overall nation state but not specific to particular APTs.

 ### Posting your work to GitHub, where possible, is required